AtB-AS/atb-bff/Readme.md

 The API gateway needs the swagger configuration for any new or changed endpoints from the BFF build. go to GCP and make sure you are in the atb-mobility-platform-staging project. find Cloud build / Triggers, and hit RUN on the trigger called "amp-api-gateway"

+## Deploy to prod
+GCP will automatically build the `prod` branch on push.
+When `prod` build is success, `api-gateway` will automatically trigger and make changes available to the world.
+Take special note of the `host` field in the `swagger.yaml` file, this field is different for master (local/staging) and prod branches. marges to `prod` must have the correct `host` field, so make sure this field is <u>not</u> merged from `master`, but is kept as is.